Miaooocat/Miaooocat.github.io/notes/knowledge/science/computer_science/language/javascript/javascript_notes_es6/index.md

 ### Mutateble `const` object

 - Using the const declaration only prevents reassignment of the variable identifier.
-- JavaScript provides a function Object.freeze to prevent data mutation.
+Value from the object can still be changed in the following method.

 ```js
 const s = [5, 6, 7];